penguincoder/drone-convert-pathschanged/README.md

 ## Installation

-1. Create a github token via https://github.com/settings/tokens with the scope of`repo` (see [issue 13](https://github.com/meltwater/drone-convert-pathschanged/issues/13) for background).
+1. Create a Gitea token.

 2. Create a shared secret: